olracdor/sample-functions-using-abstrakt-spring/README.md

 # Introduction
-This is a orchestration api for processing sample
+This is an orchestration api for processing sample

 1. picking up notification messages from Azure Service Bus
 2. transforming incoming messages and invoking Api Calls